 People change careers for a variety of reasons.

-If you’re reading this, it’s possible that you’ve been considering a career change.
+If you’re reading this, its possible that you’ve been considering whether you should change careers.
 Maybe your industry is becoming obsolete, or maybe the current climate makes it difficult for you to work full time.
 The pandemic has forced many of us to rethink how we do our jobs and has opened up opportunities for those who may want to pursue their passions or are simply ready for a change.

-In this article we will look at five reasons why people choose to make a move in their careers and some career paths that might be right for you.
+In this article we will look at five reasons why people choose to change careers.

 About 39% of the people who changed careers did so for a higher salary.
 A career change may be a good option that leads to a higher salary.
 The median pay raise when changing careers is between 3% and 5%.

 While some people are willing to take on less pay for more happiness, others prefer to make as much money as possible.
 You may not need to take that pay cut if you change careers.

 Poor Leadership Motivates People to Change Careers

 Poor leadership can be a major reason for someone to look for a new job.
 If you don’t feel like your leadership is giving you the support and guidance that is needed, or if you don’t feel like they value what you’re doing at work, then this could be a sign that it’s time for a career change.

 You may also want to consider changing careers if the culture of your workplace isn’t one that appeals to your interests, values, or personality type.